rashad-farajullayev/petshop/README.md

 If you have setup previous version of this database in your local you should delete old MariaDB data before starting this one again.
 Because schema has changed.
 ```
+    docker stop ts_mariadb
+    docker rm ts_mariadb
     rm -rf ~/.data/thesniffers/mariadb
+    docker-compose up -d
 ```

+_if you didn't previously setup this database in your machine, then you can skip deletion part and just launch the docker-compose command_

 Then you can build and run application with maven:
 ```